levidurfee/docs-content/content/reference/exec.md

 $ swarm exec f00bar ls
 ```

-*Note: The use of `ls` requires the `ls` binary be available on the instance.
+*Note: Listing directory contents requires the `ls` binary be available on the instance.
 If it fails, try shelling into the instance to debug!*

 ### Using Parameters with Commands
 Using arguments with a ```command``` requires the use of the option separator `--` to keep the Swarm CLI from parsing the command's arguments for itself.